So I finally put myself on a salary.

 But yeah…quite a few freelancers incorporate like this, especially on the consultant side.
 It just doesn’t get talked about a lot in public.

 I basically started a corporation (from a tax perspective) and started paying myself as an employee.
 Most people do it for the tax benefits — depending on where you live, it allows you to pay yourself and handle your taxes just like any other employee does, but then funnel excess money to yourself as an owner, which is generally taxed at a lower rate.
-(If you ever hear about freelancers who get their effective tax rate down to 15%, this is likely what they’re doing.)
+(If you ever hear about freelancers who are paying 15% tax rates or lower, this is likely what they’re doing.)

 Here are the steps I went through once I made the decision.